Thor10/website-maintenance-mode/readme.md

 recommended, but not required if you are only going to redirect the website via an .htaccess file and edit the file on your local machine.

 ## Instructions for users who have root/sudo access to their server.

-**If you have root/sudo access to your server:** You only need to upload maintenance.html and maintenance.css to the server.
-Simply save these files in the website's root directory.
-The .htaccess script will simply be copied and pasted to the Virtual Host file on the server.
+**If you have root/sudo access to your server:** The .htaccess script will be copied and pasted to the Virtual Host file on the server.

-**If you don't have root/sudo access to your server:** You will only need to upload maintenance.html and maintenance .css to the server.
-Simply save these files in the website's root directory.
-The .htaccess script will edited on your local machine and then uploaded to the root directory of your website.

 ### Editing the Virtual Host file

+1. Upload the maintenance.html and maintenance.css to the server.
+Save these files in the website's root directory.

-1. Navigate to the Apache configuration file for your website(s).
+2. Navigate to the Apache configuration file for your website(s).
 It should be located in the following path directory from the root directory **/etc/apache2/sites-available**

-2. Type **ls** to show the virtual host conf file for your site. *Note: It should resemble something like yourwebsitename.conf If you run multiple sites on your server, choose the one you want to setup maintenance mode for.*
+3. Type **ls** to show the virtual host conf file for your site. *Note: It should resemble something like yourwebsitename.conf If you run multiple sites on your server, choose the one you want to setup maintenance mode for.*

-3. Open your website's virtual host conf file using your preferred text editor.
+4. Open your website's virtual host conf file using your preferred text editor.
 Type **sudo vim yourwebsitename.conf** or **sudo nano yourwebsitename.conf**

 Your virtual host file will look similar to the following example below.